Fighting for you

 Some employers think that they can avoid their obligations under the FLSA by classifying employees as “exempt” or “independent contractors”.
 However, the classification or title matters little.
 It is the actual roles, responsibilities, and duties of the employee that really matter.

 With the somewhat complex exemption rules in place, it is important to get the right legal advice by speaking with a Florida unpaid wages lawyer before pursuing any claim against your employer.

-Denied wages or overtime?
+Denied wages or overtime in Florida?
 What can you do?

 As an experienced Florida unpaid wages attorney, I can help you assess your case and, if we agree to pursue a legal claim, take the necessary steps.